AxonIQ/extension-postgresql/README.md

 The constructor will create two tables with (for now) the fixed names `events` and `consistency_tags`, with appropriate indices, as well as a sequence called `events_monotonic_seq`.

-For any other details concerning Axon, be sure to check [AxonIQ Docs](https://docs.axoniq.io/home/).
+For any other details concerning Axon, be sure to check [Axoniq Docs](https://docs.axoniq.io/home/).

 ## Receiving help